hrhampapura/ERA5_interactive-cookbook/README.md

 This notebook reads in sea-level pressure and 2-meter temperature ERA-5 grids, regrids as in the first notebook, and visualizes the data in an interactive manner using [Geoviews](https://geoviews.org).

 ### Section 3 ("Interactive Visualization Part 2: `hvPlot`")
-This notebook reads in annual average 2-m temperature from RDA's Zarr store and visualizes the data using `hvPlot`.
+This notebook reads in annual average 2-m temperature from GDEX's Zarr store and visualizes the data using `hvPlot`.
 The notebook also demonstrates how to create a simple interactive plot that allows the user to select a specific year and visualize the 2-m and how to create animations.

 ### Section 4 ("Creating an Interactive Dashboard with `Panel`")
 This notebook demonstrates how to create an interactive dashboard using `Panel` that allows the user to select a specific year and visualize the 2-m temperature.

-## Preprocessing Notebooks for NCAR RDA
+## Preprocessing Notebooks for NCAR's GDEX
-### Section 5 ( "Generate annual/yearly Zarr stores from hourly ERA5 NetCDF files on NCAR’s Research Data Archive")
+### Section 5 ( "Generate annual/yearly Zarr stores from hourly ERA5 NetCDF files on NCAR’s Geoscience Data Exchange")
-This notebook demonstrates how to preprocess hourly ERA5 NetCDF files from NCAR's Research Data Archive (RDA) and generate annual/yearly Zarr stores.
+This notebook demonstrates how to preprocess hourly ERA5 NetCDF files from NCAR's Geoscience Data Exchange (GDEX) and generate annual/yearly Zarr stores.

 ### Section 6 ( "Calculate Temperature Anomalies")
 This notebook demonstrates how to calculate temperature anomalies from the annual 2-m temperature Zarr store generated in Section 5.